Missouri Historic Schools Alliance

 Books Available for Purchase

 These books are available from David Burton, coordinator of the Missouri Historic Schools Alliance, a program of Greene County Extension.
+Another book that will profile the best one-room schools in Missouri is under development.

 "A History of the Rural Schools in Greene County, Mo." is available for purchase online and this page includes a book description.
 Also available here on Amazon.